alan-turing-institute/data-safe-haven-team/WaysofWork.md

 Stories should not be created without consensus, if you DO NEED to create one to reflect a big piece of work you are for certain doing then add the tag 'ForPrioritisation' and take it to the team.

 It is the responsibility of the Accountable team or person, with help from the RPM where necessary, to create and complete a story.

+Active stories are expected to be updated at least once a month via a comment on their progress

 In the body of the issue:
 - Specify the goal this story refers to